Who we are.

 Builders, not resellers.

-There's a real difference between an agency that deploys someone else's AI tools and a team that works at the engineering level — the models, the data, the infrastructure underneath.
+There's a real difference between an agency that deploys someone else's AI tools and a team working at the engineering level — the models, the data, the infrastructure underneath.

-We sit in the second category.
-When we take on a project, we're building from the ground up, with the specific constraints of African institutions taken seriously from day one.
-Not treated as an afterthought.
+We're the second kind.
+When we take on a project, we build from the ground up, with the constraints of African institutions taken seriously from day one — not as an afterthought.

 See Our Services →What we keep seeing